Khalid Muhmood

-Khalid Muhmood (born September 1970) is an educationist and an entrepreneur.
+Khalid Muhmood (born September 1970) is an English academic and entrepreneur.
 He is the co-founder of the British University Vietnam (BUV), Apollo English and British Education Partnership.
 In addition, he served as the Chairman of British Business Group Vietnam (BBGV) initially in Hanoi in 2003 and then nationwide from 2008 to 2010.
 He was also the Chairman of the Education Working Group at the Vietnam Business Forum (co-chaired by the International Finance Corporation, World Bank and Ministry of Planning and Investment).

 In recognition to his contributions to Vietnam's education, Khalid has received awards from both the Vietnam Government and the UK government.
 He was the first non-diplomat foreigner to receive a Medal for Cause of Education from the Ministry of Education and Training (Vietnam) in 2006, and in 2008, he was awarded the Member of British Empire (MBE) from Queen Elizabeth II for his dedication to the education development in Vietnam.